 – Immunotherapy (injectable purified allergen extracts or as sublingual drops)

 – Emergency epinephrine shots in the form of pens that need to be carried on the person at all times

 - What helps relieve allergies fast?

 For immediate relief from allergies, healthcare professional will often recommend:

 – Use of antihistamines and other anti-allergy medication

 - What causes an allergy?

 An allergy is defined as a condition in which the human body’s immune system reacts abnormally to a foreign substance that may or may not cause similar reactions in other people.
 When exposed to specific triggers, the body’s immune system produces antibodies that react to specific allergens and cause allergic reactions.
 The most common allergies include pollen allergy, dust mite allergy, food allergy, drug allergy, animal dander allergy, etc.

 Allergies can never be cured completely.
 The good news, however, is that you can manage them effectively with proper planning and preparation.
 Simple precautions and preventive measures, such as avoiding the specific triggers that aggravate your allergies, can go a long way.
 Additionally, natural remedies and simple OTC medication can help provide relief after the onset of most allergic symptoms.

-Prime Urgent Care is a walk-in medical clinic that offers urgent care services in the Pearland (Houston), Texas and Missouri City, Texas.
+Prime Urgent Care is a walk-in medical clinic that offers urgent care services in the Pearland (Houston), Texas, Missouri City, Texas and Sugar Land, Texas.
 Our urgent care clinic is open 7-Days a week with extended hours.
 We offer Covid-19 testing, telemedicine appointments and online-check in so contact us at 713-340-3111 or www.primeuc.com for high-quality and affordable healthcare.